The continuous learning cycle

 Plan – Most needed topics are covered first

 Now we know what training solutions and topics are needed, we help you plan the roll-out.
 We rely on the needs analysis and focus on the exposed gap between the current and desired situation.
 If needed, specific groups of employees are targeted.
 Also the risk heat map that was created during the analyze phase is taken into account, so most urgent topics are covered first.
 In the subsequent period we roll out the next topics in line.

 Our goal is to integrate learning in employees’ daily work as much as possible.
 Why?
 Because we believe that while doing your job you will learn the most.
 That is why our digital learning solutions are available anywhere, anytime and on any device.
 By providing short training interventions that are part of everyday work, employees no longer have to stop working to participate in security awareness training.
 In other words: working and learning are integrated.

 In this phase of our continuous learning approach, you implement the awareness program as planned in the second phase.
 Communication is key.
 The continuous learning cycle is completed by measuring if all the efforts have had the desired impact.
 Therefore you start analyzing again.

 Reinforce – Make sure knowledge sticks in the long-term memory

 Forgetting is human nature.
-Your employees do not have to deal with all different security awareness topics on a daily base.
-To make sure everyone knows what the right way of handling is in various situations, you need to ensure that the acquired knowledge sticks in the long-term memory.
-Repetition is the key to achieving this, but you cannot just run the same program over and over again.
-Not only does this take too much precious time, but your employees would also quickly be bored with the material.
-As a result, it would not exactly help transferring the required knowledge.
+Your employees are not confronted with all different security awareness topics on a daily base.
+In order to make sure everyone knows what the right way of handling is in various situations, you need to make sure knowledge sticks in the long-term memory.
+Repetition is the key to achieving this.
+But you cannot just run the same program over and over again.
+Not only would this take too much precious time, your employees would quickly be bored with the material.
+And that would not exactly help transferring the so needed knowledge.